Open-SAI/rhGym/README.md

 - nodes &rarr; servers of the cluster (virtual or physical).
 There is two types (recommended to run in different servers, there is clusters with up to 5000 nodes):
     - control plane nodes &rarr; the nodes to operate the cluster itself (coordination, scheduling)
     - compute plane nodes &rarr; run the workloads
+#### OpenShift terminology
+- Pods &rarr; the same concept from Kubernetes
+- Deployments &rarr; the process that support a running application
+- Projects &rarr; a namespace (same to Kubernetes) to offer multitenancy for apps
+- Routes &rarr; used to expose apps and services outside of the cluster
+- Operators &rarr; packaged kubernetes apps to extend cluster functionalities